hbedros/data622-assignment4/research-paper.md

 | Dataset 2 | K-nearest neighbors | N/A | 0.1785 | 0.2515 |

 ## What We Discovered
+Our analysis revealed that **Random Forest** was the best-performing model overall, achieving an impressive 95.0% accuracy for depression prediction and the lowest MAE and RMSE in GPA prediction during Phase 1.
+This highlights the strength of ensemble methods in handling complex patterns in our data.

+In Phase 2, **K-nearest Neighbors (KNN)** stood out as the top performer, particularly effective with our smaller datasets.
+KNN achieved 87.1% accuracy in predicting depression risk and the most precise GPA predictions with an error margin of just 0.25 points.

-KNN emerged as our most reliable tool, consistently outperforming other methods across both datasets.
-While neural networks showed promise in detecting depression risk, they were somewhat unstable given our limited data.
-Traditional techniques like PCA and bootstrapping, while useful in many contexts, weren't ideal for our particular challenge.
+While neural networks showed potential in detecting depression risk factors, they struggled with the relatively small dataset size, leading to less consistent results.
+Traditional techniques like PCA and bootstrapping provided useful insights but were not as effective for our specific challenge.

 Perhaps most intriguingly, we found that predicting academic performance is remarkably complex – there's no simple formula for success.
 Factors like personal motivation and life stressors play crucial roles that aren't easily captured in data.